Updated January 2014

 When we use the terms “Bright House,” “we,” “us,” or “our” in this notice, we mean Bright House Networks and the family of companies we own or control.
-The term “you” refers to you as a subscriber to one or more of our cable services and other services.
+The term “you” or “customer” refers to you as a subscriber to one or more of our Services.

 A. What types of customer information does Bright House collect?

-Some of the customer information we collect identifies or can potentially be used to identify you (we refer to that type of information as “personally identifiable information”), such as: your name, address, phone number, fax number, email address, birth date, names of household members, drivers license or state ID number, social security number, bank account information, credit card information and other financial information.
-Personally identifiable information does not include aggregate data that does not identify a particular person or persons, or demographic information not connected to an identified individual or household, or non-personal information such as MAC addresses associated with set top boxes, modems, and routers, or other equipment identifiers.
+Bright House collects customer information from you when you subscribe to and use our Service.
+Some of this information is collected automatically through your use of the Service, and some is collected when you voluntarily provide it to us, as may be required by law, and from third parties, as described in this notice.
+Some of the customer information we collect identifies you (we refer to that type of information as “personally identifiable information” or “PII”), but much of it does not.
+Personally identifiable information is any information that identifies you or can be used to identify, contact or locate you, including information that is used in a way that is personally identifiable, such as: your name, address, phone number, fax number, email address, birth date, names of household members, driver’s license or state ID number, social security number, bank account information, credit card information and other financial information.
+Personally identifiable information does not include aggregate data that does not identify a particular person or persons, or demographic information not connected to an identified individual or household, or non-personal information such as MAC addresses associated with set top boxes, modems, and routers, or other equipment identifiers that is not linked to PII.

 When we first set up our services for you, and during any later changes or updates, we may collect technical information about your televisions, set-top boxes, computer hardware and software, cable modems, telephones, and/or other cable or other service-related devices, customization settings and preferences, and additional information about the service options you have chosen.
 We may also maintain research records containing information you give us through voluntary subscriber interviews or surveys.